Cam Gallagher Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Royals' 5.24 team ERA ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.23).

 © 2023 Data Skrive.
 All rights reserved.